fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 To start a thread, our class has two options: implement the **Runnable** interface or extend the **Thread** class; in both scenarios, the thread is created using the method `start()` on a new instance of the class (n.b. each thread instance can be executed only once, therefore if we want to run the thread more than once we have to instantiate it more than once).
 The approach that implements Runnable is more generic and less dependent from the thread class.

 The order of execution of threads is something that we can't guarantee and is usually machine and OS dependent, and even on the same machine and OS the order is not guaranteed from run to run (even more so when debugging since extra time is taken from the debugger to generates debugging information).
+We can try to influence the thread execution order with the **.setPriority** method but it is nothing more than an indication for the JDK since some OS doesn't even support this kind of feature.

 **N.B.** Whether we implement a threaded class by extension or implementation, it is very important to understand that we need to launch the thread ALWAYS with the method `.start()` and not `.run()`.
 As a matter of fact, calling **run()** execute the  run method in the main thread (as if was a normal method), i.e. a new thread is NOT created.
 The method **start()** instead is responsible for creating a new thread and executing the run method.
 Another difference, that is an indicator of the fact that something wrong is happening, is that we can call the same thread with the run method multiple times (it is behaving as a normal method!) while if we try to call **.start()** a second time on an already consumed thread we will raise an **IllegalStateException**.